-Consult the Training and Education Officer regarding these issues should you commence training.
+Learners are encouraged to consult the Training and Education Officer regarding these issues should you commence training.

 Know your rights as a learner

 How does ABA ensure access and equity?

 ABA will comply with all Australian Commonwealth, State/Territory legislation and regulatory requirements to ensure equity.
 Workplace Health and Safety (Work Health and Safety), Workplace Harassment, Anti-Discrimination, Privacy and Training legislation will be adhered to at all times.
 ABA's training and assessment programs attempt wherever possible to be flexible to address any potential barriers to participation in our courses.